mahdirahman356/Alphabet-clash/README.md

 ## Project Overview

-- **Concept:** This is a typing speed game where users improve their typing skills.
-Users are shown random letters, and they need to click on the correct letters to score points.
+- **Concept:** Alphabet Clash is an interactive typing speed game designed to enhance users' typing skills.
+In this game, users are presented with random letters and must click on the correct letters as quickly as possible to earn points.
+The game challenges users to improve both their typing speed and accuracy through a fun and engaging format.
-- **Problem Solved:** It helps users practice and enhance their typing speed and accuracy in an engaging way.
+- **Problem Solved:** This game addresses the need for effective typing practice by providing a dynamic and entertaining way to hone typing skills.
+It helps users become more proficient in typing, which can benefit various professional and personal tasks that require fast and accurate keyboarding.

 ## Features

-- **Major Feature 1:** Displaying random letters for users to click on.
+- **Random Letter Display:** The game shows random letters for users to click on, creating a challenging and varied experience.
-- **Major Feature 2:** Scoring system based on correct clicks.
+- **Scoring System:** Scoring System: Points are awarded based on correct letter clicks, encouraging users to improve their speed and accuracy.
-- **Major Feature 3:** Life system where incorrect clicks reduce lives, ending the game when lives reach zero.
+- **Life System:**  Users have a limited number of lives, which are reduced with incorrect clicks.
+The game ends when all lives are lost, adding a layer of excitement and urgency.

 ## Technologies Used